Navigate through the Mendix Cloud GenAI Portal

 • Environment: shows which environment is used, for example, test, acceptance, or production.

-When you are looking at the knowledge base resource settings, you will also see details of the associated embeddings resource and vice versa.
+For knowledge base resources, you can also see details of the associated embeddings resource and vice versa.
 To learn more about embeddings, see the Embedding vector section of RAG in a Mendix App.

 Team